 The Wilderness is one of the 18th century English Landscape Garden features that survives in the park.
 It was the perfect place for a leisurely walk with family or friends and we want to recreate this in the modern park.

-We will also be creating new surfaced footpaths to meander through the Wilderness as originally intended, and we will be planting new trees and shrubs.
+We are also creating new, wheelchair-accessible footpaths to meander through the Wilderness as originally intended, where we are also planting new trees and shrubs.
 A boardwalk will lead underneath the ancient Lime Tree to protect its roots for the future.